-(C) Each member of the Management Committee shall have the right to attend and vote at all Management Committee meetings and have one vote thereat, but no member shall be allowed to vote on any matters directly appertaining to such member or to the Club so represented or where there may be a conflict of interest.
+(C) Each member of the Management Committee shall have the right to attend and vote at all Management Committee meetings and have one vote at all such meetings, but no member shall be allowed to vote on any matters directly relating to that member or to the Club so represented or where there may be a conflict of interest.
 (This shall also apply to the procedure of any sub-committee).

-(i) Accept the charge and submit in writing a case of mitigation for consideration by the Management Committee on the papers; or
+(i) Accept the charge and/or submit in writing a case of mitigation for consideration by the Management Committee; or

-(ii) Accept the charge and notify that it wishes to put its case of mitigation at a hearing before the Management Committee; or
+(ii) Accept the charge and notify the Competition Secretary that it wishes to put its case of mitigation at a hearing before the Management Committee; or

-(iii) Deny the charge and submit in writing supporting evidence for consideration by the Management Committee on the papers; or
+(iii) Deny the charge and submit in writing supporting evidence for consideration by the Management Committee; or

-(iv) Deny the charge and notify that it wishes to put its case at a hearing before the Management Committee.
+(iv) Deny the charge and notify the Competition Secretary that it wishes to have a hearing before the Management Committee.